DJDanl/cpp-docs.pt-br/docs/mfc/reference/cframewnd-class.md

 ### <a name="parameters"></a>Parâmetros
  *nID*
- ID do recurso da mensagem desejado.
+ ID do recurso da mensagem desejada.

  *rMessage*
  `CString` objeto no qual colocar a mensagem.